Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 I said, hold it, hold it.
 Every time we make a diagnosis like that about people.
 It's going to make it that much harder to resolve the conflict.

-So I said to him, Well, it's quite obvious your wife is really not connected to what your needs are in this money situation.
+I said to him, Well, it's quite obvious your wife is really not connected to what your needs are in this money situation.
 So could you explain what your needs are?

 He said to me, Marshall, she's a wonderful mother, she's a wonderful wife, but when it comes to money, she's totally irresponsible.